Aeolian Phoenix Sessions - Marchaeolianhall.regfox.com/the-aeolian-phoenix-sessions-march

 The Aeolian Phoenix Sessions take centre stage… in the comfort of your own home.
 Each month we premier at least four artists’ recordings from the Aeolian stage.
 Membership to the Phoenix Sessions is $20 per month (recurring) and you select the productions you want to watch.

 Aeolian’s Phoenix Sessions are proud to produce four outstanding performances in March.
 For just $20 you have access to all four digitally streamed productions anytime, anywhere.
-One new show will be released every Friday including: Marty Kols, Andrew Collins, Luke McMaster, and Fraser Teeple.
+One new show will be released every Friday including: Marty Kolls, Andrew Collins, Luke McMaster, and Fraser Teeple.

 Subscribe once, enjoy live music all month long!